yxlin/yxlin.github.io/index.md

 #### Advertisement

 !!!Warning!!!
-This is an self-promoting advertisement.
+This is an advertisement

 I am looking for a job!
 If you are interested in my Bayesian software here and / or my [CUDA C software](https://github.com/TasCL/ppda), please get in touch with me.